-Property Name Description Default max- size- bytes What's the max memory the address could have before entering on page mode. -1 (disabled) max- size- messages The max number of messages the address could have before entering on page mode. -1 (disabled) bade- size- bytes The size of each page file used on the paging system 10MB address- full- policy This must be set to PAGE for paging to enable.
+Property Name Description Default max- size- bytes What's the max memory the address could have before entering on page mode. -1 (disabled) max- size- messages The max number of messages the address could have before entering on page mode. -1 (disabled) baqe- size- bytes The size of each page file used on the paging system 10MB address- full- policy This must be set to PAGE for paging to enable.
 If the value is PAGE then further messages will be paged to disk.
 If the value is DROP then further messages will be silently dropped.
 If the value is FAIL then the messages will be dropped and the client message producers will receive an exception.
 If the value is BLOCK then client message producers will block when they try and send further messages.
-PAGE baαe- max- cache- size The system will keep up to page-max-cache- size page files in memory to optimize IO during paging navigation.
-5 max-size-bytes and max-size-messages simultaneous usage
+PAGE max- read- page- messages ead- into the Queue whenever more messages are needed.
+The system wtill stop reading if 'max- how much memory the messages read from paging can take on the Queue whenever more messages are needed.
+The system will stop reading if max-read-page-messages hits the limit first.
+2 page- size- bytes max-size-bytes and max-size-messages simultaneous usage max-read-page-messages and max-read-page-bytes are used to control messaging reading from paged file into the Queue.
+The broker will add messages on the Queue until either max-read-page-meessages or max-read-page-bytes reaches the limit.